Volunteer Agreement (UK)

 A well-drafted Volunteer Agreement for use in England and Wales should contain several key provisions that protect both the organisation and the volunteer while clearly establishing that the arrangement is non-contractual.

 The statement of voluntary nature is the single most important provision.
 It must clearly and prominently state that the agreement does not create a legally binding contract, that neither party is under any obligation, and that the volunteer does not acquire employee or worker status.
-This clause is essential for ensuring the arrangement falls outside the scope of employment legislation, including the Employment Rights Act 1996 and the National Minimum Wage Act 1998.
+This clause is essential for confirming the arrangement falls outside the scope of employment legislation, including the Employment Rights Act 1996 and the National Minimum Wage Act 1998.

 The role description should set out the volunteer's expected duties, the location of the activities, and the anticipated time commitment.
 It is important to describe the time commitment as an indication rather than a requirement, since mandating specific hours could suggest an employment relationship.
 The wording should use phrases such as 'the volunteer has offered to' rather than 'the volunteer is required to'.